smtp

 Aside from spam and automated emails, pretty much all email typed interactively in an email client is encrypted between the sender and the receiver.

-We could have a long technical discussion here about the opportunistic encryption of STARTTLS or about the market share of Google, Microsoft and Apple, but the reality is that is is encrypted for all practical purposes that matter to ordinary people.
+We could have a long technical discussion here about the opportunistic encryption of STARTTLS or about the market share of Google, Microsoft and Apple, but the reality is that is is protected for all practical purposes that matter to ordinary people.
+That is, it is impossible to view and modify in transit emails that are written by individuals.

 You can impersonate anyone in an email